Scenarios and Benefits

 - It allows developers to focus on business problems instead of infrastructure components.

-The Web Client Software Factory is the starting point for creating that foundation.
-It provides an out-of-the-box implementation of a set of features that are common to Web client composite applications.
+The Smart Client Software Factory is the starting point for creating that foundation.
+It includes a sample implementation of a set of features and mechanisms that are common to smart client composite applications.
+This implementation includes:

-As an application developer, you might want to focus on the business logic and the user experience of your Web client application.
-A baseline architecture, such as the Web Client Software Factory, provides many of the common infrastructure services needed to build your business applications.
-This baseline can be modified and extended by the architecture team in your organization or on your project.
+As an application developer, you want to focus on the business logic and the user experience of your smart client application.
+You want to use a baseline that provides the necessary infrastructure and the architecture mechanisms that you need.
+That baseline is the Smart Client Software Factory, possibly modified and extended by the architect.

-The Web Client Software Factory provides the benefits for the business team, the architecture team, the developer team, and the operations team.
+The Smart Client Software Factory provides the following benefits for the business team, the architecture team, the developer team, and the operations team.

 Value for Business

-Applications built using the Web Client Software Factory result in increased user productivity and simplification of business tasks.
-This is achieved through the following features:
+Businesses that use the Smart Client Software Factory to build applications experience increased user productivity largely due to consistent, simplified business tasks.
+This is achieved through the following:

-- It provides common and consistent user interfaces.
-This reduces the need for end-user training.
+- Common and consistent user interfaces, which reduce the need for end-user training.

 Value for Architecture Teams

-Applications built using the Web Client Software Factory result in improved quality and consistency.
-This is achieved through the following:
+Architects who use the Smart Client Software Factory to design applications and systems experience improved quality and consistency.
+This is achieved because the software factory provides the following:

-- It has the ability to create a partial implementation of a solution that includes the most critical subsystems and shared elements.
-This partial implementation, known as the baseline architecture, addresses non-trivial design and development challenges, exposes the architectural decisions, and mitigates risks early in the development cycle and hides complexity from developers.
+- The ability to create a partial implementation of a solution that includes the most critical mechanisms and shared elements.
+This partial implementation, known as the baseline architecture, addresses non-trivial design and development challenges, exposes the architectural decisions, and mitigates risks early in the development cycle.

-- It has the ability to create and distribute to developers the common development architecture for Web applications that include logging, exception handling, authentication, authorization, and a common appearance and behavior.
+- The ability to create and distribute to developers the common development architecture for smart client applications.

 Value for Developer Teams

-- It provides an effective way to create a high-quality starting point (baseline) for Web applications.
+- An effective way to create a high-quality starting point (baseline) for smart client applications.
 The baseline includes code and patterns typically discovered in Iteration 0, or the elaboration phases, of a project.
 This means that projects begin with a greater level of maturity than traditionally developed applications.

-- It provides an abstraction and separation of concerns.
-This means that developers can focus solely on business logic, the UI, or the application services without requiring in-depth knowledge of the infrastructure and baseline services.
+- A layer of abstraction that hides complexity and separates concerns, which means that developers can focus on business logic, the UI, or the application services without requiring in-depth knowledge of the infrastructure and baseline services.

 Value for Operations Teams

-Applications built using Web Client Software Factory result in a consolidation of operational efforts.
-This is achieved through the following:
+Applications built from the Smart Client Software Factory result in a consolidation of operational efforts.
+This is achieved because the software factory provides the following:

-- It consolidates common components.
-This results in fewer, simpler files, and it reduces the number of potential common language runtime (CLR) versioning issues.
+- Consolidation of shell applications, which results in only one executable file shipped and reduces the number of potential common language runtime (CLR) versioning issues.

-- It provides a pluggable architecture that allows operations teams to control the basic services (such as authentication and exception logging) from server-side infrastructures.
+- A pluggable architecture that allows operations teams to control the basic services (such as authentication and catalog provisioning) from server-side infrastructures; this enables smart client applications to be centrally managed, many at a time.